ComITorg/ComIT_React_Original/README.md

 [Exercise 4](exercises/ex_4.md)

+To get the React basics watch the awesome [Kent C. Dodds Egghead course](https://egghead.io/courses/the-beginner-s-guide-to-react)

+If you like online courses watch [Learn React for free](https://scrimba.com/g/glearnreact)

 Now that you have a React.js basic understanding lets try to code the following [Getting started with react - by Tania Rascia](https://www.taniarascia.com/getting-started-with-react) tutorial.
 You can code along or donwload the source and run it locally.